igmtink/dotfiles-igmtink/.config/nvim/README.md

 shift + g - Go to the last line

-^ - Jump to the first non-blank character of the line
+0 - Jump to the the start of the line

 $ - Jump to the end of the line